Before dawn on Sunday, March 6, 1836, the final assault began. By sunrise, all 188 defenders had been brutally killed.

 "We're infantry!
 The Queen of Battle!
 We love to walk!"
 Laughter at my enthusiasm followed from outside the door.

 "Is insanity necessary for promotion?"
-Sergeant Wright said, scowling at me.
+Wright scowled at me.

 "If it were, you'd be a general by now.
 Have your squad sign for their M16's, and night vision goggles."